Falicon/bearded-wookie/README.md

 The basic idea was to be able to develop new text-based adventures simply by focusing on, and defining, the specific story and puzzles (and not have to worry about 'programming' each time you wanted to build a new game).

-At it's core the engine is simply manages the state of a few key variables (primarily 'story'), and returns the results of each attempted action in an array of text results.
-The 'story' is defined as a json object and contains all the details of a given game (more details on how to properly define a 'story' below).
+At it's core the engine simply manages the state of a few key JSON objects (primarily 'story'), and returns the results of each attempted action in an array of text results.

+The 'story' JSON object contains all the unique details of a given game (more details on how to properly define the 'story' object below).
+So to build a new, unique game the core of what you will need to do is just define a new 'story' object.

 To see the engine in action you should be able to simply load the index.html file into your browser and play the example game included here.
 From there, you should play around with making adjustments to the game_file.js to see just what happens and how easy it should be to build out some really fun games.